 However, once they have reached for the bow, they usually feel themselves growing up and apart from the physical activity and embrace of this piece of sports equipment.
 Of course, children also feel proud when they have hit their target and usually reach for their bow again and again automatically.
 Archery has a fascination of its own, not only for adults, which can hardly be explained with words.
 In addition, especially with 3D archery, there is the movement in the open nature – to feel like a hunter for once holds something original, which many people, especially children, often lack nowadays.
 The human being is and remains, in all its uniqueness, a hunter and collector, even the smallest ones can feel this.

-Positive effects of Archery for Children
+The Positive Impact of Archery on Children

 Children are exposed to countless stimuli every day.
 No sooner do they come home from kindergarten or school do they go shopping, do children’s sports or undertake an early musical education.
 In addition to these stimuli, there is an infinite number of bright lights, loud music, road traffic noise and many rules of conduct that the little ones have to follow.